 Q: How much money can I have and still be eligible for VA benefits?

 A: The VA’s code states “The decision as to whether a claimant’s net worth is excessive depends on the facts of each individual case.”
 Adjudicators will decide based on income, monthly care expenses, age, and the type of assets when determining “how much is too much.”
 Some online sources state that $80,000 is the limit, however Veterans Financial has years of experience that proves it is subjective.

 Q: What if I can’t afford care without being awarded Aid and Attendance benefits, what can I do?

 A: If you intend to start receiving care within a short period of time after submitting your application, the care provider you intend to use must provide documentation stating what your expenses will be.
 You should then submit your application to the VA who will either deny the claim because of excessive income or award the benefit, however, the VA will not pay out anything until medical expenses are incurred.
 An explanatory cover letter to the VA explaining your circumstances mailed along with your application may help your case.

 Q: How long does it take to be awarded benefits?

-A: Typically benefits are awarded is three to six months, however some applications are approved much faster and others take longer.
-Our experience shows that applications submitted from January through May are processed more slowly than applications submitted in other months, because the VA re-certifies pension recipients between January 1 and March 1 each year.
+A: Typically benefits are awarded is three to six months, however some applications are approved much faster and others take longer depending on who is reviewing it.
 Once benefits are awarded, the VA pays retroactively back to the first of the month following the VA’s receipt of the application.